chee-zaram/cryfe/README.md

 ## Contributing

-We are actively seeking for contributor to bring the **CryFE** project to life.
+We are actively seeking contributors to bring the **CryFE** project to life.
 Please, read the instructions on how to be of help [here](CONTRIBUTING.md).

 [workflow]: https://github.com/chee-zaram/cryfe/actions/workflows/go.yml?query=branch%3Amain+event%3Apush